 One way to bust through a training plateau is to change the training stimulus.
 This could be done by switching in/out exercises, changing repetitions, sets, or adjusting volume or rest between sets to name a few.
 This could also be a good time to add in RPT.
 Every few months, think about how changing things up a bit could benefit your overall program.
 Remember, the body continually adapts to the training stimulus provided.
 Your goal is to periodically measure how you are doing on the program, adjust, pivot if necessary, and continue to push through.

-Newly Released RPT Program on the Jefit App
+Download the Free Strength Program on Jefit App